tychosoft/tychoext/FEATURES.md

 This is a "cron-like" lambda dispatch service for calling timed or periodic functions in an application.

+## deque.cs

+This provides a stable wrapper around linked lists for a deque.

 ## waitgroup.cs

 This provides rough emulation of the Go waitgroup sync object.